 Order Management Workflow

 To get a visual understanding of what it looks like, the quick-look diagram below should help describe what we need to know.
-It may look a little complex but we’ll explain how each step of the process works, so don’t go running for the hills just yet.
+It may look a little complex, but we’ll explain how each step of the process works, so don’t go running for the hills just yet.

 2. Order Status.
 After a new order is created, it is put in a “Pending” status enabling both customers and admins to cancel this order at any time.
-A customer may cancel because of accidental purchase or a change of heart.
+A customer may cancel because of an accidental purchase or a change of heart.
 An admin may need to cancel the order if there are no products left to sell, manufacturer issues where products need to be sent back, and the list goes on.

-And rather than setting a workflow status to just “pending” there is a range of other default statuses you can use at various stages of your order workflow.
+And rather than setting a workflow status to just “pending,” there is a range of other default statuses you can use at various stages of your order workflow.
 Here they are:

-- New: This status shows that an order was created, but payment hasn’t been made yet.
+New: This status shows that an order was created, but payment hasn’t been made yet.

-- Pending: This status indicates that the invoice hasn’t been created yet and shipping hasn’t occurred yet.
+Pending: This status indicates that the invoice hasn’t been created yet, and shipping hasn’t occurred yet.

-- Processing: This means that an order has already been invoiced or shipped.
-Note, that it has to be either invoiced, or shipped, but not both, as we’ll see here below.
+Processing: This means that an order has already been invoiced or shipped.
+Note that it has to be either invoiced or shipped, but not both, as we’ll see here below.

 In case the existing ones aren’t enough for your business, Magento enables you to add your own custom order statuses to the workflow.
 So, let’s take a closer look at how we can do it:

-- Go to Stores -> Order Status
+Go to Stores -> Order Status

-- Select “Create New Status” button
+Select “Create New Status” button

-- Under the “Create New Order Status” section the first thing you’ll need to do is enter a Status code and Status Label.
+Under the “Create New Order Status” section, the first thing you’ll need to do is enter a Status code and Status Label.

-- A Status Code has to contain both letters and numbers, and it’s required to start with letters.
-Also keep in mind that underscores are used in place of spaces.
+A Status Code has to contain both letters and numbers, and it’s required to start with letters.
+Also, keep in mind that underscores are used in place of spaces.

-- The last step is to click the Save Status button.
+The last step is to click the Save Status button.

 3. Invoice Creation.
-As soon as a payment has been made by a credit card and is received by the website owners, an invoice for a new transaction is automatically generated.
+As soon as payment has been made by a credit card and is received by the website owners, an invoice for a new transaction is automatically generated.
 In contrast to credit card payments, if payment is made via bank transfer or by check/money order, an invoice has to be created manually by the website admin.
-Then, after the invoice is created and submitted, the customer gets an email with the invoice copy.
+Then, after the invoice is completed and submitted, the customer gets an email with the invoice copy.

-- On the admin sidebar go to Stores -> Configuration
+On the admin, sidebar go to Stores -> Configuration.

-- Under the Sales section choose Multishipping Settings
+Under the Sales, section chooses Multishipping Settings.

-- In the Options sections you will see two settings: Allow Shipping to multiple Addresses and Maximum Qty Allowed for Shipping to Multiple Addresses.
+In the Options sections, you will see two settings: Allow Shipping to Multiple Addresses and Maximum Qty Allowed for Shipping to Multiple Addresses.
 The first option is a simple yes or no option, while the second option allows you to choose the number of destinations you’d like to include.

-- After modifying this section, click the Save Config button and you’re good to go
+After modifying this section, click the Save Config button, and you’re good to go.

 5. Last but not least is the stage of Order tracking.
-In Magento 2 you can track any order status by doing the following:
+In Magento 2, you can track any order status by doing the following:

-- Go to Sales -> Orders on the sidebar
+Go to Sales -> Orders on the sidebar.

-- Then you need to find the order you want to track in the list, and the Status column shows you the order status.
+Then you need to find the order you want to track in the list, and the Status column shows you the order status.
 Pending orders can be changed to On Hold, Cancelled, Invoiced, and Shipped.

-Magento 2 Order settings
+Magento 2 Order Settings

-To configure checkout, shipping, and payment settings to meet your business needs, go to Stores -> Configuration -> Sales tab
+To configure checkout, shipping, and payment settings to meet your business needs, go to Stores -> Configuration -> Sales tab.

 Let’s dive deeper into the settings you may find here and the functions they might help you with.

 Magento 2 enables you to cancel and make re-orders based on already existing ones just by copying them.
-This means you’re able to update quantity, add coupons, change customer’s address and payment or shipping information.
+This means you’re able to update quantity, add coupons, change customer’s addresses and payment or shipping information.

-Those orders that have already been completed can be reordered by your customers whenever they want it to.
+Those orders that have already been completed can be reordered by your customers whenever they want them to.
 It only takes a couple of clicks in customer accounts to make quick reorders.
 In case you want to configure customer reorders, namely to enable them, just make a few changes here: